 To apply, you must use the common application form provided by the borough you live in.
-If one of your preferences includes a faith school (except George Carey) there are extra steps you must take if you apply under the school's faith criterion.
-Our Church of England schools use a SIF (supplementary reference form).
-Our Catholic schools use a CCP (certificate of Catholic practice form) with a cover note.
+If one of your preferences includes a faith school (except George Carey) there are extra steps you must take if you apply under the school's criterion.

 You may also need to fill in extra forms (supplementary information forms) and documents if you apply for schools outside the borough.
-See page 15 for more details.
+See page 14 for more details.